sujnanpatil/Dynamic-Copilot/Labs/Lab-06.md

 # Lab 06: Customize Microsoft Copilot for Sales (in Teams and Outlook)

+## Lab Scenario

+Many sales organizations customize their CRM to meet their business needs.
+Microsoft Copilot for Sales is preconfigured to work with contact, opportunity, and account records.
+The admin experiences allow for sales organizations to define what matters to them, helping to ensure that their sales teams have the necessary CRM data accessible to them.

+## Lab Objectives

+- CRM customizations and controls in Teams and Outlook

 ### Task 1: CRM customizations and controls (in teams)

 ### Task 1.1: Copilot AI